Communicative Sciences and Disorders Course Descriptions

 220 Introduction to Communicative Disorders (3)

 A study of the causes, characteristics, and treatments of speech, language, and hearing disorders.
-Course content also includes speech and language development
+Course content also includes speech and language developmentand suggestions for living and working with those who have communicative disorders

 224 Sign Language (3)

 Introduction to basic sign language.
 American Sign Language syntax and vocabulary are emphasized as well as sign communication, which focuses on the native language of the Deaf.
-Appreciation and awareness of Deaf culture is a major consideration within the course (also listed as COMM 224).
-Formerly COMD 324.
+Appreciation and awareness of Deaf culture is a major consideration within the course.

 230 Anatomy and Physiology of the Speech and Hearing Mechanism (3)